SpiritCK/MyFirstSPA/readme.md

 - Add details about pokemon (attack type effectivity, evolution and pre-evolution).

 ## How to Install
-For Linux user, make sure you have [composer](https://getcomposer.org/) and php installed
+For UNIX user, make sure you have [composer](https://getcomposer.org/) and php installed
 ```
 sudo apt-get install composer
 sudo apt-get install php